 Can Everyone Apply to the Forces Help to Buy Scheme?

 You need to be military personnel to apply for the Forces Help to Buy Scheme, obviously.

-You need to make sure you have completed a certain amount of service, have more than six months left to serve at the time you apply and meet the right medical categories.
-There are some instances where exceptions can be made but these must be justifiable reasons and usually are medical or personal reasons.
+You need to make sure you have completed a certain amount of service, have more than six months left to serve at the time you apply and meet the right medical categories, this scheme works well with military mortgages.
+There are some instances where exceptions can be made for military mortgages but these must be justifiable reasons and usually are medical or personal reasons.